+35725368683

 Probate Order Issuance required time

-The time required for issuing a Probate order shall not exceed 1-2 months, provided no objection by any of the beneficiaries is raised.
+The time required for issuing a Probate order shall not exceed 1-2 months, provided no objection is raised by any of the beneficiaries.

 Administration of the assets following the issuance of the probate order